 Our process is focused on getting projects done swiftly with as little of our client's valuable time as possible.
-None of our clients have to become de-facto designers or learn complicated lingo.
+None of our clients have to become de facto designers or learn complicated lingo.
 We keep things straightforward and practical.
-An average website project takes six to eight weeks from the intake interview, but certain circumstances can make things go faster or slower.
+An typical website project takes eight to twelve weeks from the intake interview, but certain circumstances can make things go faster or slower.

-All relationships with us start with a phone call so that we can learn about the law firm, it's clients, history, current marketing, goals, target audience, past website experiences and more.
+All relationships with us start with a zoom meeting or phone call so that we can learn about the law firm, its clients, history, current marketing, goals, target audience, past website experiences, and more.

 Ensuring that we're a good fit with clients is critical, so there's no skipping this step.
 Above all else we all want our clients to be successful.
-During the call, if we don't click, or if it becomes apparent that we can't do what is needed, we will be up front about it and point them right direction.
+During the call, if we don't click, or if it becomes apparent that we can't do what is needed, we will be upfront about it and point them in the right direction.

-Once a client signs on, we'll do an intake interview.
-This is a 90 minute phone conference between the law firm, our website architect, Chris, Our content chief, Merrill and our project manager, Michele.
+Once a client signs on, we'll schedule intake interviews.
 Anyone at the firm who has a strong opinion about how the website turns out should be on this call.
-We'll be diving deep into what makes the firm tick, who its clients are, features and content we should include, the direction the design should take and more.
-During the call, Chris and Merrill will take the lead, Chris will also be sketching out ideas, Merrill will be plotting on content and Michele will be furiously taking notes and setting up the project roadmap.
+Many clients describe these calls as a "great therapy session".
+We'll be diving deep into what makes the firm tick, who its clients are, the features and content we should include, the direction the design should take, and more.
 This call is recorded so that everyone on the project has access to this critical information.
-One of the main goals of the call is to decide on a main direction for the design.
-Design layouts and ideas can be viewed here.
+One of the main goals of the call is to decide on the main direction for the design.

-Just like a traditional architect lays out blueprints for a new house, Chris, our website architect will take all the big ideas from the interview and turn them into a blueprint, a.k.a wireframe, for the website.
-This is a rough, but fairly accurate depiction of how the major pieces of the website are going to be laid out.
+Just like a traditional architect lays out blueprints for a new house, our creative director will take all the big ideas from the interview and turn them into a blueprint, a.k.a wireframe, for the website.
+This is a rough, but a fairly accurate depiction of how the major pieces of the website are going to be laid out.

 If we're working with and editing content provided by the firm then it is the firm's job to get us that content ASAP.
 This is the number one thing that holds up a project.